Top 10 Most Innovative Mountain Bike Companies of 2020

 Award-winning journalist Morgan Tilton identifies the ten most innovative mountain bike companies of 2020, and interviews their founders and leaders.

 When I moved to Crested Butte, CO, I was aware of the high-altitude hamlet’s prolific mountain bike trails.
 As a fourth-generation Coloradan and adventure journalist, I’d ridden off-road for most of my life and covered stories on the sport, including when local endurance athlete Brittany Konsella became the first person to mountain bike every inch of singletrack in Gunnison Valley, in 2018.
 More than 750 miles of alpine and desert trails occupy the terrain from Gunnison to Crested Butte: the highest concentration of singletrack in North America.
-From sweeping meadows to abundant wildflowers, the trails here epitomize quality and variety.
+From sweeping meadows to abundant Rocky Mountain wildflowers, the local trails epitomize quality and variety.
 Even Outside Magazine calls Crested Butte the best mountain bike destination in the country.

 And the singletrack in Crested Butte isn’t new.
 Nearly four decades ago, residents started hand-building two-wheel tracks in Gunnison National Forest, when Crested Butte Mountain Bike Association (CBMA) was founded, becoming the world’s debut mountain bike club.
 The more I learned about my town’s pivotal role in this booming industry, the deeper I dove into bike history as a whole, which inspired this roundup of innovation pioneers.

 Self-proclaimed hippies in Crested Butte and Marin County, CA, built the earliest iterations of mountain bikes, called clunkers, to explore woods, cow trails, fire and mining roads, mountains, and pot-holed streets.
 The movement began in 1974.
-At first, bike builders used recycled parts from Schwinn paper-delivery bikes with balloon tires--which were wide with less air pressure and absorbed uneven terrain--single-speed junkers,10-speed road bikes, and even motorcycles to create never-before-seen renegade bicycles.
+At first, bike builders used recycled parts from Schwinn paper-delivery bikes with balloon tires—which were wide with less air pressure and absorbed uneven terrain—single-speed junkers, commuter bikes, 10-speed road bikes, and even motorcycles to create never-before-seen renegade bicycles.
 As you can imagine, those salvaged designs weren’t durable, smooth, or comfortable.
 By the ‘80s, a handful of craftsmen were developing unique frames for the cutting-edge sport including Scot Nicol, who I interviewed for this story.
 In fact, before founding Ibis Cycles, Nicol ventured from Marin County to Crested Butte, in 1978, to check out the clunker movement.
 He road-tripped with friends including Joe Breeze and Charlie Cunningham, two of the most influential framebuilders, who offered Nicol an apprenticeship when they returned to the coast.

 Most Innovative Mountain Bike Companies of 2020